8 Unexpected Reasons You’re Always Thirsty

 When summer finally arrives, you spend more time in the great outdoors, whether it’s in a park, on a beach, or in your backyard.
 Even if you’re not running around, you can still become dehydrated, especially in the hot sunlight.
 If you know you’re going to be outside all day, make sure you have a water bottle handy.

-Protect your skin by following these sunscreen tips.
+Protect your skin by following these summer sunscreen tips.

 You might have diabetes